deepsteep/dsp/03-command_line.md

 ### Q3.
 More List Files in Unix

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > `ls -d` displays only directories
+`ls -d` displays only directories.
-`ls -R` displays subdirectories as well
+`ls -R` displays subdirectories as well.
-`ls -t` displays files sorted by last modified date & time, with newest first `ls -1` displays each entry on a line
+`ls -t` displays files sorted by last modified date & time, with newest first.
+`ls -1` displays each entry on a line.
-`ls -m` displays entries as comma-separated list
+`ls -m` displays entries as comma-separated list.

 ---